-Here are my suggestions for the best 24 hours in Milwaukee, Wisconsin.
+Here are my suggestions for what to see and what to expect with 24 hours in Milwaukee, Wisconsin.

 Milwaukee Public Market